zzanyoung/Unity-ArduSensorPlugin/README.md

 ![01](https://github.com/zzanyoung/Unity-ArduSensorPlugin/assets/53194702/454e3580-7661-4076-888a-dbf1fe1a7534)

 # **How to use:**
+To open a completed project, select the Unity directory in the Unity hub.
+If you want to modify the code related to the Arduino sensor, edit the ino file in the Arduino directory.
+If you want to modify the android native method, edit the java file in the Android directory.
+Note that the Android project is built as a library.

-Import the plugin package and build the demo scene to verify the AAR plugin is being imported correctly.
+When you open a Unity project, you should get the plugin package and build the demo scene to ensure that the AAR plugin is properly imported.
 If not, refer to Unity's official documentation* to properly import the plugin.
 All implementations are written in the AarBridge.cs file.
-Create a Java instance to communicate with Arduino through Android's Native Methods.
+Create a Java instance to communicate with Arduino through the default method of Android.

 - Official Unity documentation related to AAR Plugin : https://docs.unity3d.com/kr/2021.3/Manual/AndroidAARPlugins.html